GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 The benefits of the use of those simulated switches/objects are not just economic, as push buttons come in a wide range of prices and qualities.
 In a lighting automation project, for example, detecting through the daily use that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done: buying a different best suited switch, uninstalling the first, maybe modifying the cabling, installing the second switch... in this case it's just about changing the class of the object, or modifying the instantiation parameters if needed, and the switch is already changed!!
 Want to keep the timed light on longer?
 Just a parameter.
 Want to turn off the pilot light because it bothers?
 Another parameter.
 Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
 Change the switch class.
 Just to add possibilities, consider that everywhere the **"momentary push button"** is mentioned, any kind of momentary activation signal provider might be used instead: touch sensors, PIR sensors, and so on...

-### The library implements -at this moment- the following switches mechanisms: ###
+### The library implements the following switches mechanisms: ###
 * **Debounced Momentary Button**  (a.k.a.
 Momentary switch, a.k.a.
 Pushbutton), keeps the ON state since the moment the signal is stable (debouncing process) and until the moment the switch is released.
 It's implemented in the **DbncdMPBttn** class.
 * **Debounced Delayed Momentary Button**, keeps the ON state since the moment the signal is stable (debouncing process), plus a delay added, and until the moment the push button is released.
 The reasons to add the delay are design related and are usually used to avoid unintentional presses, or to give some equipment (load) that needs time between repeated activations the benefit of the pause.
 If the push button is released before the delay configured no press is registered at all.
-The delay time in this class as in the other that implement it, can be zero (0).
+The delay time in this class as in the other that implement it, can be zero (0), defined by the developer and/or modified in runtime.
 It's implemented in the **DbncdDlydMPBttn** class.
 * **Time Voidable Momentary Button**, keeps the ON state since the moment the signal is stable (debouncing process), plus a delay added, and until the moment the push button is released, or until a preset time in the ON state is reached.
 Then the switch will return to the Off position until the push button is released and pushed back.
-This kind of switches are used to activate limited resources related management or physical safety devices, and the possibility of a physical blocking of the switch to extend the ON signal artificially is highly undesired.
+This kind of switches are used to activate limited resources related management or physical safety devices, and the possibility of a physical blocking of the switch to extend the ON signal artificially beyond designer's plans is highly undesired.
 Water valves, door unlocking mechanisms, hands-off security mechanisms, high power heating devices are some of the usual uses for these type of switches.
 It's implemented in the **TmVdblMPBttn** class.
 * **Toggle switch** (a.k.a. alternate, a.k.a. latched), keeps the ON state since the moment the signal is stable (debouncing process), and keeps the ON state after the push button is released and until it is pressed once again.
 So this simulates a simple On-Off switch like the ones used to turn on/off a room light.
 One of the best things about the software simulated switch is that any amount of switches can be set up in a parallel configuration, so that an unlimited number of entrances or easy accessible points can each have a switch to turn on/off the same resource.
 It's implemented in the **LtchMPBttn** class.
 * **Timer toggled** (a.k.a. timer switch), keeps the ON state since the moment the signal is debounced, and keeps the state during a set time, the switch time is set at instantiation, and can be modified through the provided methods.
 The switch implementation gives the option to allow to reset the timer before it gets to the end if the push button is pressed.
 It's implemented in the **TmLtchMPBttn** class.
 * **Hinted Timer toggled** (a.k.a. staircase timer switch), keeps the ON state since the moment the signal is debounced, and keeps the state during a set time, the switch time is set at instantiation, and can be modified through the provided methods.
-The switch implementation gives the option to allow to reset the timer before it gets to the end if the push button is pressed, the option to give a warning when the time is close to the end through a second output (remaining time is defined as a percentage of the total ON time and it's configurable), and the possibility to set a third signal on while the switch is off, just like the pilot light (hint) in a staircase timer switch.
+The switch implementation gives the option to allow to reset the timer before it gets to the end if the push button is pressed, the option to give a warning when the time is close to the end through a second output (remaining time is defined as a percentage of the total ON time and it's configurable), and the possibility to set a third signal ON while the switch is off, just like the pilot light (hint) in a staircase timer switch.
 The warning signal is independent of the off hint.
 It's implemented in the **HntdTmLtchMPBttn** class.
 * **External released toggle** (a.k.a.
-Emergency latched), keeps the ON state since the moment the signal is debounced, and until an external signal is received.
-This kind of switch is used when an "abnormal situation" demands the push of the switch on, but a higher authority is needed to reset it to Off from a different signal source.
-Fire, smoke, intrusion alarms and "last man locks" are some examples of the use of this switch.
+Emergency latched), keeps the On state since the moment the signal is debounced, and until an external signal is received.
+This kind of switch is used when an "abnormal situation" demands the push of the switch On, but a higher authority is needed to reset it to Off from a different signal source.
+Smoke, flood, intrusion alarms and "last man locks" are some examples of the use of this switch.
 As the external release signal can be physical or logical generated it can be implemented to be received from a switch or a remote signal of any usual kind.
 It's implemented in the  **XtrnUnltchMPBttn** class.
-* ### More switches classes are already under development to be added. ###

-The timer will periodically check the input pins associated to the objects and refresh the object's input situation.
+The system timer will periodically check the input pins associated to the objects and refresh the object's input situation, the timer delay is a general parameter that can be changed.
 The classes provide a callback function to keep the behavior of the objects updated, a valid approach is to create a task for each object to repeatedly refresh the status of the outputs associated with each switch in an unattended fashion, or to create a single task to update a number of switches.
+The classes implement a xTaskNotifyGive() FreeRTOS macro (a lightweight binary semaphore) to keep those tasks implemented to be blocked until they receive the notification of a change, to avoid the tasks polling the objects constantly freeing resources and processor time.
+For those not interested in using this mechanism all the attributes of the classes are available without involving this mechanism.
 Examples are provided for each of the classes, usually as pairs in each example to show possible interactions between different objects, the possible implementations with tasks or with a refreshing mechanism in the loop() (loopTask).
 The object input status checking can be paused, restarted and even ended.
 If the object's status checking is ended the timer entry will be deleted, to release resources.
 So this library implements the inner mechanisms of some switches, the hardware interface (the load connection, warning outputs, etc.) might be develop differently for every project, or the **_switchHIL_** library might be used, as it implements **Hardware Interface Layers** for some specific switches.